 Hotel reservations: See below.

 ACTC papers are short (seminar-essay style, 5 pages, double-spaced), treat one core text for at least ¾-1 page, and develop the conference theme.
 The usual presentation time allotted to each paper is 12-15 minutes.
 Lively liberal arts discussions are a mark of ACTC conference panels.
-Thus, papers tend to range over theoretical considerations, particular interpretations, and classroom or programmatic practices—often involving all of these.
+Thus, papers tend to range over theoretical considerations, particular interpretations, classroom or programmatic practices, and institutional missions—often involving all of these.
 Panel proposals should bear these characteristics in mind.
 Scholarly papers (up to 10 pages) may be submitted for publication in our selected proceedings after the conference, but only 5-page papers may be read at the conference.
-For publication criteria, see: http://www.coretexts.org/actc-publications/.
+For publication criteria, see: https://www.coretexts.org/actc-publications/.

 More than 200 openings will be available for paper presentations.
 While the submission of a complete paper is not required for acceptance on a panel, every attendee whose paper proposal has been accepted is expected to come to the conference with the completed paper.